 A few days ago I cooked a whole chicken on the stove to make chicken noodle soup.
 There was plenty of meat already in the soup when I began to pull the breast meat from the bones so I decided to save it for something else.

 I almost always have carrots and celery in the fridge and potatoes and onions in the pantry.
 If you have chicken or vegetable stock, a little arrowroot powder, and some salt and herbs on hand you are good to go.

 From start to finish the whole meal took me 30 minutes to prepare and cook.
 We were sitting down and eating dinner by 5:30pm!
 Now I know most of you work or are busy stay-at-home moms that could appreciate a meal like this.
-A very similar recipe also appears in our cookbook on page 285.
+A very similar recipe also appears in my cookbook.
 We served the stew with some gluten-free, dairy-free biscuits made with sorghum flour.

 Sunday, March 15, 2009

 1. Buy your beans in bulk from a co-op or health food store.
 If you let your beans sit for too long in your cupboard or pantry they will have a difficult time cooking and may never cook thoroughly.
 Tom and I did this once with some black beans we had in the cupboard for too long.
 I had soaked them overnight and then cooked them the next day but after 2 1/2 hours they still were not cooked, just slightly crunchy in the center.
 So I composted them and threw the rest of the bag into the garden.
 Pretty soon we had black bean plants popping up everywhere!
 That Autumn we enjoyed our first crop of fresh black beans!
 Lily was 2 years old at the time and had so much fun shelling the beans!